kartoza/docker-postgis/README.md

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching - you should configure the host for it in the provided 71-apt-cacher-ng file.

+There is a nice 'from scratch' tutorial on using this docker image on Alex Urquhart's blog [here](https://alexurquhart.com/post/set-up-postgis-with-docker/) - if you are just getting started with docker, PostGIS and QGIS, we really recommend that you use it.

 ## Tagged versions

 The following convention is used for tagging the images we build: